Almost Shortest Paths with Near-Additive Error in Weighted Graphs: Abstract

 Let $G=(V,E,w)$ be a weighted undirected graph with $n$ vertices and $m$ edges, and fix a set of $s$ sources $S\subseteq V$.
 We study the problem of computing {\em almost shortest paths} (ASP) for all pairs in $S \times V$ in both classical centralized and parallel (PRAM) models of computation.
 Consider the regime of multiplicative approximation of $1+\eps$, for an arbitrarily small constant $\eps > 0$ (henceforth $(1+\eps)$-ASP for $S \times V$).
 In this regime existing centralized algorithms require $\Omega(\min\{|E|s,n^\omega\})$ time, where $\omega < 2.372$ is the matrix multiplication exponent.
 Existing PRAM algorithms with polylogarithmic depth (aka time) require work $\Omega(\min\{|E|s,n^\omega\})$.

-In a bold attempt to achieve centralized time close to the lower bound of $m + n s$, Cohen \cite{C00} devised an algorithm which, in addition to the multiplicative stretch of $1+\eps$, allows also {\em additive error} of $\beta \cdot W_{\max}$, where $W_{\max}$ is the maximum edge weight in $G$ (assuming that the minimum edge weight is 1), and $\beta = (\log n)^{O({{\log 1/\rho} \over \rho})}$ is polylogarithmic in $n$.
+In a bold attempt to achieve centralized time close to the lower bound of $m + n s$, Cohen \cite{C00} devised an algorithm which, in addition to the multiplicative stretch of $1+\eps$, allows also {\em additive error} of $\beta \cdot W_{\max}$, where $W_{\max}$ is the maximum edge weight in $G$ (assuming that the minimum edge weight is 1), and $\beta = (\log n)^{O({\frac{\log 1/\rho}{\rho}})}$ is polylogarithmic in $n$.
 It also depends on the (possibly) arbitrarily small parameter $\rho >0$ that determines the running time $O((m + ns)n^\rho)$ of the algorithm.

-The tradeoff of \cite{C00} was improved in \cite{E01}, whose algorithm has similar approximation guarantee and running time, but its $\beta$ is $(1/\rho)^{O({{\log 1/\rho} \over \rho})}$.
-Both these algorithms produce distance estimates rather than actual approximate shortest paths, admit no known parallel versions, and their additive terms depend linearly on a possibly quite large {\em global} maximum edge weight $W_{\max}$.
+The tradeoff of \cite{C00} was improved in \cite{E01}, whose algorithm has similar approximation guarantee and running time, but its $\beta$ is $(1/\rho)^{O({\frac{\log 1/\rho}{\rho}})}$.
+However, the latter algorithm produces distance estimates rather than actual approximate shortest paths.
+Also, the additive terms in \cite{C00,E01} depend linearly on a possibly quite large {\em global} maximum edge weight $W_{\max}$.

 In the current paper we significantly improve this state of affairs.
 Our centralized algorithm has running time $O((m+ ns)n^\rho)$, and its PRAM counterpart has polylogarithmic depth and work $O((m + ns)n^\rho)$, for an arbitrarily small constant $\rho > 0$.
 For a pair $(s,v) \in S\times V$, it provides a path of length $\hat{d}(s,v)$ that satisfies $\hat{d}(s,v) \le (1+\eps)d_G(s,v) + \beta \cdot W(s,v)$, where $W(s,v)$ is the weight of the heaviest edge on some shortest $s-v$ path.
-Hence our additive term depends linearly on a {\em local} maximum edge weight, as opposed to the global maximum edge weight in \cite{C00,E01}.
+Hence our additive term depends linearly on a {\em local} maximum edge weight, as opposed to the {\em global} maximum edge weight in \cite{C00,E01}.
 Finally, our $\beta = (1/\rho)^{O(1/\rho)}$, i.e., it is significantly smaller than in \cite{C00,E01}.

 We also extend a centralized algorithm of Dor et al. \cite{DHZ00}.
 For a parameter $\kappa = 1,2,\ldots$, this algorithm provides for {\em unweighted} graphs a purely additive approximation of $2(\kappa -1)$ for {\em all pairs shortest paths} (APASP) in time $\tO(n^{2+1/\kappa})$.
 Within the same running time, our algorithm for {\em weighted} graphs provides a purely additive error of $2(\kappa - 1) W(u,v)$, for every vertex pair $(u,v) \in {V \choose 2}$, with $W(u,v)$ defined as above.